8by8-org/web-app/CONTRIBUTING.md

 ## SCSS Integration

 To use Sass, first run `npm install node-sass --save`.
 Then you can rename or create new stylesheets with the file extension `.scss`.
-Read more about the basics of Sass [here](https://sass-lang.com/guide)
+Follow the convention of creating stylesheets that correspond to components.
+Read more about the basics of Sass [here](https://sass-lang.com/guide).